Blue Skies Horse Trainers

 Her professional career is supported by years of experience, but her personal riding career is highlighted by taking her own horse, Memphis in the Meantime all the way from 2’6″ baby green hunters to the Grand Prix ring after 9 years of training.
 Loren has been featured in instructional videos on Equestrian Coach.com and continues her education by taking and teaching clinics and surrounding herself with the top competitors in the industry.
 Her mother, Amy Hazard and her run Otter Creek Farm, in Macclesfield, NC together and produce top horses and riders that are successful at nationally ranked shows up and down the east coast.

-Charlotte has received many NCHJA awards including 2014 Best Child Rider on a Horse, 2012 Patricia May Sportsmanship Award, 2011 Children’s C Equation Medal Finals winner, and numerous championships in the C through AA show circuit in the hunter and equitation ring.
+Charlotte has received many NCHJA awards including 2014 Best Child Rider on a Horse, 2012 Patricia May Sportsmanship Award, 2011 Children’s C Equation Medal Finals winner, and numerous championships in the C through AA show circuit.
 She has competed in EJ Haun finals, 2012 College Preparatory Invitational in Wellington, Florida and received several NCAA scholarship offers before deciding to stay close to home at ECU where she rode for the IHSA Equestrian Team.
-Charlotte is currently finishing her degree at ECU and enjoying bringing along her 5 year old mare, Cricket.
+Charlotte is currently finishing her degree at ECU and enjoying bringing along her 5-year-old mare, Cricket.